 PRETTY DENIM maintains a slow and ethical fashion position.
-All of our garments are made in Canada in a non-factory setting.
-In efforts to become a more planet friendly brand, 40% of our buttons are Corozo and we use Cupro for all of our lining.
+All of our garments are made in Toronto, Canada in a non-factory setting.
+And, in efforts to become a more planet friendly brand we use sustainable fabrics and materials.

 Corozo is a 100% natural product which is similar in consistency to a hard resin.
 Also known as tagua, it is often referred to as "vegetable ivory."
 At a microscopic level, corozo is made up of very tightly wound organic fibers which give it excellent durability and scratch resistance.
 Its porous nature allows colours to penetrate deep into the surface which makes it an excellent material for dyeing.
 Corozo is also well known for its elegant natural grain; a unique pattern that, much like a fingerprint, ensures no two buttons are exactly alike.